 Great Sand Dunes National Park was recently recognized as an International Dark Sky Park.
 With its dry air, high elevation, and lack of light pollution, it’s an ideal destination for night sky viewing.

-- While it’s no surprise that the Great Sand Dunes is typically windy, visitors are often unprepared for the conditions.
-Wear protective sunglasses, layer your clothing, and remember that walking through the dunes is strenuous so don’t over-pack.
-Of course during summer temperatures, bring plenty of sunscreen and water and protect your feet from the hot sand.
+- While it’s no surprise that the Great Sand Dunes are typically windy, visitors are often unprepared for the conditions.
+Wear protective sunglasses, bring lots of water, layer your clothing, and remember that walking through the dunes is strenuous so don’t over-pack.
+Of course, during summer temperatures, bring plenty of sunscreen and protect your feet from the hot sand.

 - Take the time to read and learn about the fascinating history of how the dunes formed.
 You can do this by reading it on the website or by stopping at the visitors center.
 Either way, it will give you a greater appreciation for the park.